D-J-Harris/chef/README.md

 ## Features Flags

 - `--debug_trace` - print out each disassembled chunk at compile time, and each operation during runtime
-- `--debug_trace_gc` - print out the drops to explicitly heap-allocated objects that occur throughout the programme

 ## TODO